What is Namecheap Hosting?

 Whenever you sign up with a new hosting site, you have to get all of your information and get everything up and running.
 Some sites can make this needlessly complicated, which means that if you’re not already familiar with the layout, it can be confusing and take more time than necessary.
 Namecheap, thankfully, makes the onboarding process exceedingly simple.
 You get a welcome email as soon as you sign up and you can log in immediately afterward.
 Everything is laid out in an efficient manner, meaning that you won’t get turned around at all and have to call customer support.

 When looking at customer reviews, there seems to be some discrepancy with the support system.
-On the one hand, some users will claim that they have been given the runaround, while on the other hand, different people say that the customer support is the best thing about the site.
+On the one hand, some users will claim that they have been given the runaround, while on the other hand, different people say that customer support is the best thing about the site.
 With our limited experience, we have to say that, overall, the service provided is slightly above average, with response times being relatively quick.

-One thing that we would prefer is if they have telephone support, but you can do live chat, which means that you should be able to fix your problem within an hour or so.
+One thing that we would prefer it if they have telephone support, but you can do live chat, which means that you should be able to fix your problem within an hour or so.
 The other option is to open a ticket, which can take anywhere from five hours to a full day, depending on the volume of customers.

 4. Website Management

-As we mentioned above, Namecheap is only good for anyone who doesn’t need a lot of features or functionality to their page.
+As we mentioned above, Namecheap is only good for anyone who doesn’t need a lot of features or functionality for their page.
 Most of the complaints we’ve seen were from users who wanted to integrate a lot of added applications and programs into their website, which is not ideal for this host.

 That being said, assuming that simplicity is your endgame, then Namecheap does make things easy for you.
 Once you get started on your site, the back end is very minimalist and user-friendly, meaning that you don’t need a degree in computer science to navigate through the menu options.
 Some might even say it’s too simple.